jeremybatesDC/baseballCardMakerApp/README.md

 migrate the fetch api function(s) / with dummy endpoint

 definitely redo the color picker with vanialla colorful: https://web-padawan.github.io/vanilla-colorful/

-at present changing layout impacts image zoom/fir file upload buttons need their associated inputs in place (i may have snipped them), and handlers

 on larger screens, background could be a plastic sheet of cards